nesterapp/react-native-streetview/README.md

 ```
 $ cd example
-$ yarn install
+$ yarn
-$ cd android/app/src/main/
 ```

 Edit AndroidManifest.xml to add your API key:
-`android:value="Your Google maps API Key Here"/>`
+`android:value="YOUR-API-KEY-HERE"/>`

 ```
-$ cd ../../../../
 $ react-native run-android
 ```

 ## Roadmap and help?
-I had to quickly wrap up this component to have Street View ability in our Home Renting app, [Nester](http://nester.co.il).
+This component was built to have Street View ability in our Home Renting app, [Nester](http://nester.co.il).
-So, currently providing only two props that we actually needed.
 There is much to go forward, with camera and heading setup, markers, etc. We will gradually add those in the next releases.
 Feel free to fork and submit PR's.
 We'll really appriciate any effort, especially on Android ;(